ForgeRock/Secret-Double-Passwordless-Desktop-MFA/README.md

     <img src=".//media/EnrollUser_2.png" style="width:3.30757in;height:2.18819in" />

-Octopus Support
+Contact Information
 ================================

-For technical assistance please contact us at support@doubleoctopus.com
+For technical assistance please contact support@doubleoctopus.com or frank.gasparovic@forgerock.com

+For additional information and questions related to business and purchasing, please contact sales@doubleoctopus.com